 Kyoto Maruyama Park

 It was too busy so we decided to walk towards the back of the shrine.
 The east exit of Yasaka leads to an open garden area with benches for resting, fortune tellers, ice cream shops, and a weeping cherry tree.
 This area used to be called “Makuzugahara” popular for the traditional Waka poems in the Kamakura period.

 Of the mountains surrounding Kyoto on three sides, the ones which are closest to the present downtown area lie in the east.
 This fact gave the whole eastern region of Kyoto its name, Higashiyama, i. e.
 Eastern Mountains.
 Since ancient times this area has been rich in Buddhist temples and Shinto shrines.

-While enjoying the beautiful fall scenery, I let myself indulge in some Matcha ice-cream.
-If you haven’t had one, you must, its absolutely delicious specially combined with vanilla.
+While enjoying the beautiful fall scenery, I let myself indulge in some Matcha ice cream.
+If you haven’t had one, you must, it’s absolutely delicious especially combined with vanilla.